Slicer/teem/src/make/README.txt

   we link against static libraries, in order to produce stand-alone-ish binaries

-TEEM_DEV: if set to "true", then a larger set of Teem libraries will be build by the top-level make, more than just the standard stable ones.

-TEEM_PURIFY: if set to "true", run purify on all compiles and links (the architecture-specific makefile must define PURIFY (see below)

 =========================
 The variables that can/must be set by the individual architecture .mk files.
 Those which must be set are marked by a (*):